JennytheDragon2000/obsidian-publish/templates/publish.md

 ---
-title: '"How to publish to obsidian"'
+title: "\"Welcome to Srinath's World\""
 draft: "false"
 tags:
 ---

+Swathi you are my world maaa...